 WORKSHOPS & PRESENTATIONS:

-Dr. McDonald is available to present to parents, educators, and healthcare professionals on various topics related to child development, learning difficulties, psychiatric disorders, and neuropsychological assessment.
+Dr. McDonald is available to present to parents, educators, and healthcare professionals on various topics related to child development, learning difficulties, psychiatric disorders, and neuropsychological evaluation and assessment.